Pomalyst® (pomalidomide) is a third-generation immunomodulatory drug, which can modify or regulate the functioning of the immune system..

 Pomalyst should be taken at the same time of the day, with or without food.
 Swallow Pomalyst with water.

 Special Precautions with Pomalyst

 - Pomalyst causes embryo-fetal toxicity and is contraindicated in pregnancy.
 Female patients of reproductive potential and all male patients are required to complete a monthly phone survey.

 - Pomalyst is available only through the “Pomalyst REMS®” (Risk Evaluation and Mitigation Strategy) program.
 Patients must sign an agreement and comply with the requirements.

 - Deep venous thrombosis (DVT), pulmonary embolism (PE), myocardial infarction (heart attack), and stroke can occur in patients with multiple myeloma treated with Pomalyst.
 You will receive a risk assessment from your doctor to determine which anticoagulant therapy is appropriate for you to prevent a blood clot, for example, deep venous thrombosis (DVT), pulmonary embolism (PE), myocardial infarction, and stroke.

 - Smoking may reduce the efficacy of Pomalyst.

-Possible side effects of Pomalyst include low blood cell counts, unusual tiredness or physical weakness, nausea, back pain, increased risk of blood clots, neuropathy, upper respiratory infection or pneumonia, constipation, diarrhea, fever, dizziness and confusion, and shortness of breath.
+Possible side effects of Pomalyst include low blood cell counts, unusual tiredness or physical weakness, nausea, back pain, neuropathy, upper respiratory infection or pneumonia, constipation, diarrhea, fever, dizziness and confusion, and shortness of breath.